-- Docs: Overview of documentation that was packaged with CFEngine 3 Nova. - Find Topic: Opens a finder where you can search for topics either by scrolling through the alphabetical list or by typing in a search box (same as the search box on top right of page). - Notes Archive: Get overview of all notes made by Mission Portal users in regard to hosts or reports. - Community: External link to the CFEngine community
+- Docs: Overview of documentation that was packaged with CFEngine 3 Nova. - Find Topic: Opens a finder where you can search for topics either by scrolling through the alphabetical list or by typing in a search box (same as the search box on top right of page). - Notes Archive: Get an overview of all notes made by Mission Portal users. - Community: External link to the CFEngine community